evronylab/HiDEF-seq/README.md

 ## Germline sequencing data processing
 Prior to starting the HiDEF-seq pipeline, germline sequencing data (either Illumina OR PacBio), must be processed for each sample.

-The scripts for performing this are in the germline_analysis folder, and instructions for running them are below.
+The scripts for performing this are in the [germline_analysis folder](https://github.com/evronylab/HiDEF-seq/tree/main/germline_analysis), and instructions for running them are below.

 ### A. Script requirements
 - [bwa](https://github.com/lh3/bwa) in the system PATH
 - [samtools](http://www.htslib.org/download/) in the system PATH
 - singularity (for running DeepVariant)
 - [GATK](https://github.com/broadinstitute/gatk/releases)
-- DeepVariant: ```singularity pull docker://google/deepvariant:latest```.
-This makes an SIF file ('singularity image file')
+- DeepVariant: ```singularity pull docker://google/deepvariant:1.2.0```.
+This makes an SIF file ('singularity image file').
+Note, we have used DeepVariant v1.2.0 and have not tested subsequent versions.
 - [Picard .jar file](https://github.com/broadinstitute/picard/releases/tag/2.27.5)
 - [bedGraphToBigWig](http://hgdownload.soe.ucsc.edu/admin/exe/)